edgd1er/docker-pi-hole/README.md

 - lighttpd access et error logs are redirected to container stdout
 - based on debian-slim, not on pihole-debian based, might have problem on [synology](https://github.com/pi-hole/docker-base-images/tree/master/debian-base)
 - upgrade S6_OVERLAY from v1.22.1.0 to v2.1.0.1
-- add UID/GID for pihole user as host system may require specific id/gid.
+- add  WEB_UID/WEB_GID=116, PIHOLE_UID, PIHOLE_GID for web-data and pihole user as host system may require specific id/gid.

 # Docker Pi-hole